 Meet our staff

 Lisa is a Lawrence native who realized in high school that she had a passion for health care.
 She has her bachelor’s and master’s in nursing from Washburn University.
+She later graduated from Wichita State with a Doctor of Nursing Practice degree.
 Prior to joining Heartland, Lisa worked in the labor and delivery and emergency departments at a rural hospital.
 Away from work Lisa enjoys watching the Royals, playing softball, and running.
+Lisa and her husband enjoy living in Douglas County with their dog and three cats.
 She loves her job because she enjoys helping people make healthy changes in their lives.
-Lisa and her husband live in Lone Star with their dog, three cats, and several chickens.
+She has particular interests in patient care are preventative care, nutrition and exercise counseling, mental health and addiction medicine.

 LSCSW, Behavioral Health